ibm-cloud-docs/power-iaas/pricing-private-cloud.md

    * Log on to [IBM global catalog](https://globalcatalog.cloud.ibm.com/){: external}.
    * Search the catalog for the resources for which you need pricing.
 The following options for search strings are available:
-     - `Power Virtual Server Virtual Machine` for Virtual Machines that includes processor, memory, operating systems, and workloads.
+     - `Power Virtual Server Virtual Machine` for virtual machines that includes processor, memory, operating systems, and workloads.
      - `Power Virtual Server Volume` for Volumes.
      - `Power Virtual Server Snapshot` for Snapshots.
      - `Power Virtual Server Shared Processor Pool` for Shared Processor Pools.
-There is no pricing that is associated with other types of resources.
+No pricing is associated with other types of resources.
    * Click the selected resource type entry from the search results.
 The corresponding page opens.
    * Click the {{site.data.keyword.powerSys_notm}} Private Cloud billing plan from the left page:
      - `Power Virtual Server Private Cloud Virtual Machine Group` for virtual machines.